Ajapaik/ajapaik-web/README.md

 - TODO: automate regular DB, media/uploads, media/videos backups
 - TODO: squash migrations (there are too many)
 - TODO: fix # noqa as much as possible (some Django quirks will always annoy flake8 though)
+- TODO: replace face_recognition with something else since it requires the horrendous dlib
+- TODO: upgrade from Python 3.6 before EoL 2021-12-23